1950 FIFA World Cup: Summary

-The final group stage involved the teams that had won their groups: Brazil, Spain, Sweden and 1930 FIFA World Cup champions Uruguay, who were making their first World Cup appearance since winning the inaugural tournament.
-The World Cup winner would be the team that finished on top of this group.
+The final group stage involved the teams that had won their groups: Brazil, Spain, Sweden, and 1930 FIFA World Cup champions Uruguay, who were making their first World Cup appearance since winning the inaugural tournament.
+The World Cup winner was the team that finished on top of this group.
 The final group's six matches were shared between Rio de Janeiro and São Paulo.
-Brazil played all its final group matches at the Estádio do Maracanã in Rio while the games that did not involve the host nation were played in São Paulo.
+Brazil played all their final group matches at the Estádio do Maracanã in Rio while the games that did not involve the host nation were played in São Paulo.

 Brazil won their first two matches with a 7–1 thrashing of Sweden and 6–1 rout of Spain, putting them on top of the group with one game left to play against Uruguay; in second and only a point behind.
 Brazil had scored 23 goals in the tournament and only conceded four, and so were strong favourites.
 The two teams had played three matches against each other in the Copa Río Branco, played in Brazil two months previously, with one match won by Uruguay 4–3 and two by Brazil (2–1 and 1–0), who won the tournament.
 Thus the difference in quality between the teams was not excessive; unlike Spain and Sweden the Uruguayans were used to the challenges in the big South American stadiums.

-On 16 July, before a huge home crowd of 199,954 (some estimated as 205,000) in the Estádio do Maracanã, the host nation only had to draw against Uruguay and the trophy would be theirs.
+On 16 July, before a huge home crowd of 199,954 (some estimated as 205,000) in the Estádio do Maracanã, the host nation only had to draw against Uruguay to win the trophy.
 After such crushing victories over Spain and Sweden, it looked certain they would take the title, and the home nation duly went ahead in the second minute of the second half, thanks to a goal from Friaça.
-However, Uruguay equalised and then, with just over 11 minutes left to play, went ahead 2–1 when Alcides Ghiggia squeaked a goal past Moacyr Barbosa, so Uruguay was crowned World Cup champions for a second time.
+However, Uruguay equalised and then, with just over 11 minutes left to play, went ahead 2–1 when Alcides Ghiggia squeaked a goal past Moacyr Barbosa, crowning Uruguay as World Cup champions for a second time.
 This stunning defeat surprised Brazil to the point of shock and is known as the Maracanazo ("Maracanã blow").
-Barbosa was blamed for the defeat, for which he suffered for the rest of his life as the match became part of Brazilian Tragedy.
-In 2000, shortly before his death, he said in an interview:"The maximum punishment in Brazil is 30 years' imprisonment, but I have been paying, for something I am not even responsible for, by now, for 50 years."The average attendance of nearly 61,000 per game, aided greatly by eight matches (including five featuring hosts Brazil) held in the newly built Maracanã, set a record that would not be broken until 1994.
+Barbosa was blamed for the defeat, for which he suffered for the rest of his life as the failure to win the World Cup at home became part of Brazilian Culture.
+In 2000, shortly before his death, he said in an interview:"The maximum punishment in Brazil is 30 years' imprisonment, but I have been paying, for something I am not even responsible for, by now, for 50 years."The average attendance of nearly 61,000 per game, aided greatly by eight matches (including five featuring hosts Brazil) held in the newly built Maracanã, set a record that was not broken until 1994.
 Not counting the Maracanã matches, the average attendance was a still-impressive 37,500; however, the only venues that saw crowds comparable to or greater than those in recent World Cups were the Maracanã and São Paulo.
 Other venues saw considerably smaller crowds.